unraid/docs/docs/unraid-os/manual/additional-settings.md

 Unraid automatically uses the hostname of `tower`, but you can adjust that from this page.
 You can also give your system a description / model number (useful for system builders).
-In addition, this page also allows you to enable or disable SSL support, change what port the webGui uses, and even provision an SSL certificate for your server.
+In addition, this page also allows you to enable or disable SSL support, change what port the WebGUI uses, and even provision an SSL certificate for your server.

 ## Network Settings